tweag/python-monorepo-example/content/blog/2018-12-12-benchgraph.md

 ---
-title: "DIY benchmark history <br/>with Criterion and Shiny"
+title: "DIY benchmark history  with Criterion and Shiny"
 shortTitle: "DIY benchmark history"
 author: "Théophane Hufschmitt"
-tags: devops
+tags: [devops]
 ---

 If you're a conscientious developer like ~~I am~~ my boss is, you probably have